TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/LoginProvider.rst

 :php:`sorting`
     The sorting is important for the ordering of the links to the possible login providers on the login screen.
-:php:`icon-class`
+:php:`iconIdentifier`
-    The font-awesome icon name for the link on the login screen.
+    Accepts any icon identifier that is available in the Icon Registry.
 :php:`label`
     The label for the login provider link on the login screen.